 Crime is one of the main things that plague society in terms of human-to-human interaction.
 Even worse, the ways to commit it are only growing.
 The problem with modern technology crime is that people don’t deem it serious if no one was physically hurt or it wasn’t visible.
-In reality, people could lose millions digitally in a blink of an eye.
+In reality, people could lose millions digitally in the blink of an eye.
 They could also be shamed, threatened, stalked, and blackmailed, and never report the crime.
 But whether it’s the type that’s been committed for centuries, decades, or only the last few years, we can all agree it should be eliminated.
-So, here’s how technology prevents crime.

 1. Prediction